ieva-balta/FLAMS/README.md

 |umpylation| |UMPylation| | | | | | | | | | | | | | | |X|X| | |X| | | | |
 |2-hydroxyisobutyrylation|2-Hydroxyisobutyrylation| | | | | | | | | |X| | | | | | | | | | | |X| | |X|

-### Local CPLM and dbPTM install

-It is possible to install the CPLM and dbPTM databases directly, instead of using the pre-generated databases that are hosted on Zenodo.
-This is however **not** recommended as the download takes several hours for larger databases, such as phosphorylation, ubiquitination and acetylation.

-However, if desired, follow these instructions to modify the scripts:

-0. Make sure you are working in an environment with the correct dependencies:

-  * on Linux/MacOS: create a FLAMS conda environment, get all dependencies by installing FLAMS as specified for Linux/MacOS.
-  * on Windows: create a FLAMS conda environment, get all dependencies by installing FLAMS as specified for Windows.
-Make sure BLAST+ is correctly installed.

-1. Download the latest FLAMS version from GitHub.

-2. Adapt the scripts:

-  * on a fresh install (= never ran FLAMS before, so no FLAMS databases yet):
-    - go to `src/flams/databases/setup.py`
-    - comment out lines 516-521 (function `_generate_blastdb_if_not_up_to_date` - the try/except _get_fasta_from_zenodo)
-    - uncomment line 525 (function `_generate_blastdb_if_not_up_to_date` - the _get_fasta_for_blast)

-  * on a FLAMS version with previously generated BLAST databases:
-    - go to `src/flams/databases/setup.py`
-    - change the version numbers of the databases you wish to update on lines 77-473.
-E.g.:

-    `"2-hydroxyisobutyrylation": ModificationType(
-        "2-hydroxyisobutyrylation", 1.0, [ModificationDatabase(cplmv4, "2-Hydroxyisobutyrylation")],
-        ["K"]
-      ),`

-    becomes

-    `"2-hydroxyisobutyrylation": ModificationType(
-        "2-hydroxyisobutyrylation", 2.0, [ModificationDatabase(cplmv4, "2-Hydroxyisobutyrylation")],
-        ["K"]
-      ),`

-    - comment out lines 515-520 (function `_generate_blastdb_if_not_up_to_date` - the try/except _get_fasta_from_zenodo)
-    - uncomment line 524 (function `_generate_blastdb_if_not_up_to_date` - the _get_fasta_for_blast)

-3. Install your adapted FLAMS version locally:

-    `python -m pip install ./PathToLocalFLAMS`

 ## Contact